igorline/Puerta-del-Mar-Ecosystem/index.md

 ## Description

 Current version (development continues) of Puerta del Mar Ecosystem Engine is a representation of a very basic marine ecosystem written in Python and visualised in Processing.py.
 It's consist of few species including Plankton - creatures growing and reproducing from solar power, basically plants; Herbivores -  species eating only Plankton; two kinds of Carnivores - species eating both Herbivores and other kind of Carnivores but not Plankton. <u>You might want to say that it is a first approximation but in future we want to try to make an algorithm capable to generate their own species without the need to categorize them previously.</u> Environment includes a Sun giving a power for Plankton and changing a Temperature of a Water.
 There is a Day/Night cycle, according to it water temperature is changing and all species migrating.
 The migration is happening due to binding to Niches - each of the ecosystem habitants have it's own Comfort Temperature and so depth or Niche.
 Each individual have parameters like: Mass, Energy, Max energy tolerated, Health, Health loss rate, Regeneration rate, Absortion rate, Hardness, Internal clock, Size etc. The interaction and actions includes: Wondering - basically no action, just moving somewhere; Deciding; Attacking; Escaping; Eating; Looking for partner for reproduction; Reproducing.
 Also there is Genes --- in fact they are --- clusters of genes of a phenotype: Mass, Energy, Energy Loss rate, Health, Regeneration rate, Speed, Acceleration, SightRange, Feeding Power, Comfortable Temperature (range), Socialization.
 The last one is more abstract gene and, for example it might affect the decision between cooperation or selfish action.
 In general cooperation is very common in real life, as well as in our engine: species can form gangs to feed, attack or defend.
 In next versions will be implemented SuperSpecies - a big number of species might unite to form a one big and powerful individual.
-As an alternative there could be scenario when a gang <u>start a</u>

-<u> tornado around enemy or around pr</u>

-<u>ey to attac</u>

-<u>k or protec</u>

-<u>t. </u>Such a behaviours will be possible with implementing hormones and advanced instincts.
+As an alternative there could be scenario when a gang <u>start a tornado around enemy or around prey to attack or protect</u>.
+Such a behaviours will be possible with implementing hormones and advanced instincts.
 Now there is a basic usage of instincts - Eat, Escape, Reproduce.

-## Tech Documentation (now and next)
+# Tech Documentation (now and next)

 ## Elements and Organisms

-**Plankton**
+### Plankton
 Plankton is storing energy to reproduce, regenerate and move (slowly).
 The cost of mithosis is rather small.
 If energy is going below zero it starts loosing health.
 When energy is full the plankton starts to increase its mass.
 As soon as mass reaches 2, the plankton divides.
 Absortion rate could be directly related to the size,

-*

-<u>DNA</u>: mass, energy, energy loss rate, health, regeneration rate, absorbtion rate, hardness.
+<u>DNA</u>mass, energy, energy loss rate, health, regeneration rate, absorbtion rate, hardness.

 <u>Properties</u>